kshill/nd082/README.md

     admin_password = "<admin password>"
     instance_count = 2
     project = "nd082"
+    contact = "<Owner Displayname>"
     ```

 ### Build Solution Using Terraform

-1. Open Terminal and navigate to the "C1 - Azure Infrastructure Operations/project/starter_files/IaC"
+1. Open Terminal and navigate to the "nd082"
-1. At the terminal prompt, execute the following command to create the Azure Web Server Solution:
+1. At the terminal prompt, execute the following command to initialize Terraform:

     ```dotnetcli
     terraform init
+    ```

+1. At the terminal prompt, execute the following command to validate the resources that will be created for the solution:

+    ```dotnetcli
     terraform plan
+    ```
+1. At the terminal prompt, execute the following command to build the Azure web server solution:

+    ```dotnetcli
     terraform apply
     ```

+1. Enter in **yes** when presented with the confirmation prompt.
 1. When the terraform has completed it will output the public IP of the load balancer.
 Copy and save the public IP for future use.

 ### Output